 In addition to this, many argue that if livestock is properly protected, there is no way a fox would be able to get to it.
-It’s also worth noting that with rabbits being part of their diet, a fox can actually be of use to a farmer who finds their crops being destroyed by rabbits.
+It’s also worth noting that with rabbits being part of their diet, a fox can actually be of use to farmers who find their crops being destroyed by rabbits.

-Whilst some farmers are associated with the hunt, there are farmers up and down the UK who dislike the hunt, and consider them trespassing when the horses and hounds enter their property often causing damage and scaring livestock when they do so.
+Whilst some farmers are associated with the hunt, there are farmers up and down the UK who dislike the hunt, and consider them trespassing when the horses and hounds enter their property often causing damage and scaring livestock when they do.

 What To Do If You Witness Illegal Hunting

 If you do become aware of illegal fox hunting taking place in your area, we recommend taking the following actions: